scala/scala3/docs/docs/reference/metaprogramming/macros.md

 It is possible to deconstruct or extract values out of `Expr` using pattern matching.

-#### scala.quoted.matching

-`scala.quoted.matching` contains objects that can help extracting values from `Expr`.
+`scala.quoted` contains objects that can help extracting values from `Expr`.

-* `scala.quoted.matching.Const`: matches an expression of a literal value and returns the value.
+* `scala.quoted.Const`: matches an expression of a literal value and returns the value.
-* `scala.quoted.matching.Value`: matches an expression of a value and returns the value.
+* `scala.quoted.Value`: matches an expression of a value and returns the value.
-* `scala.quoted.matching.ExprSeq`: matches an explicit sequence of expresions and returns them.
+* `scala.quoted.ExprSeq`: matches an explicit sequence of expresions and returns them.
 These sequences are useful to get individual `Expr[T]` out of a varargs expression of type `Expr[Seq[T]]`.
-* `scala.quoted.matching.ConstSeq`:  matches an explicit sequence of literal values and returns them.
+* `scala.quoted.ConstSeq`:  matches an explicit sequence of literal values and returns them.
-* `scala.quoted.matching.ValueSeq`:  matches an explicit sequence of values and returns them.
+* `scala.quoted.ValueSeq`:  matches an explicit sequence of values and returns them.

 These could be used in the following way to optimize any call to `sum` that has statically known values.
 ```scala